kpritzelhentley/WakingComaThesis/README.md

 # Disorders of Consciousness Bachelor Thesis

+## All thesis relevant code can be found in the 'python_scripts' folder.

 ## iPython Notes
 - whos: See all created variables
 - object?: see information on variable, object or function